exakat/php-dictionary/dictionary/hash.ini.rst

 + PHP extension
 + PHP function
 + a general computer science concept, that transforms data into another value
-+ a general computer science concept, that turns a string into another fixed-sized string, in a way that is difficult to revert
++ a general computer science concept, that turns a string into another fixed-sized string, in a way that is difficult to revert.
+It is also called a digest.
 + a synonym for arrays with arbitrary keys, also known as map or associative array

 Hash allows direct or incremental processing of arbitrary length messages using a variety of hashing algorithms.